FraudBuster/strongswan-formula/docs/README.rst

 Configuration is splitted:
   * for connections:

-    * in a main file for default options and `%default` connection.
-This file include files from 'dropin' directory
+    * in a main file for default options and ``%default`` connection.
+This file include files from *dropin* directory
-    * in a 'dropin' directory where each connection has its own config file
+    * in a *dropin* directory where each connection has its own config file
   * for secrets:

-    * in a main file which include files from 'dropin' directory
+    * in a main file which include files from *dropin* directory
-    * in a 'dropin' directory where each connection has its own secret file
+    * in a *dropin* directory where each connection has its own secret file

 ``strongswan.service``
 ^^^^^^^^^^^^^^^^^^^^^^